fbpx

 Day 23 - Isla San Cristobal

-Take a 45-minute boat ride to Leon Dormido (Kicker Rock) today.
+Take a 45-minute boat ride to Leon Dormido (Kicker Rock) this morning.
 On the way, you might be able to spot nesting frigates and blue-footed boobies.
 You might even get the chance to swim among the sea lions again.
-At Leon Dormido, you can snorkel and look for sea turtles, manta rays and maybe the harmless Galapagos shark.
+At Leon Dormido, you can snorkel and look for sea turtles, manta rays and the harmless Galapagos shark.
 Eat lunch on the boat, then head to the Interpretation Center.
 Learn about the history of the 'Enchanted Islands' and the conservation projects that seek to preserve them.
 Continue to Frigatebird Hill (Cerro Tijeretas) – it's quite a climb to the top, but well worth the amazing views of the bay.
-Return to town in the late afternoon for a free evening.
+Then, return to town in the late afternoon for a free evening.

-Day 24 - Isla Floreana/ Isla Isabela
+Day 24 - Isla Floreana / Isla Isabela

 Day 25 - Isla Isabela